matijamavsar/general_nn_modules/README.md

 See the files in the `dummy_example` directory, as well as dummy YAML files `conf/db/dummy_dataset.yaml` and `conf/network/dummy_network.yaml` for more detailed instructions.

 Two working examples are also available in `projects/intentnet` and `projects/talosnet` directories.
 These utilize early stopping using `self.log()` function.

+The `intentnet` project trains a network that classifies input RGBD videos into a limited set of labels, while the `talosnet` projects predicts the goal location of the human hand based on an input sequence of past hand position measurements.

 ## About the `conf` folder